 Confirmation of supervision by a DP faculty member

-Deadline: Applications from prospective doctoral students for winter semester 2020/21 will be due in November 2020.
+Deadline: Applications from prospective doctoral students for winter semester 2020/21 will be due until end of November 2020.

 The research areas of the DP members are as follows: